minibits-cash/minibits_wallet/README.md

 Security and Privacy
-- [x] Optional AES encryption of wallet storage using a key stored in the device secure key storage
-- [x] Use device biometry to login (if storage encryption is on)
+- [x] Use device biometry to login
 - [ ] Connect to the mints on .onion Tor addresses using own Tor daemon [discontinued from v0.1.7]
-- [x] Connect to the mints on .onion Tor addresses using Orbot [✨ New!]
+- [x] Connect to the mints on .onion Tor addresses using Orbot

 Self-funding
 - [X] Donation for custom wallet name